National Railway Company of Cuba: Recent developments

 In 2019, the Cuban railways received the first delivery of new Chinese-built coaches, and new services with these began in July 2019.
+Their delivery also coincided with the separation of passenger services to become a separate division of Cuban Railways: National Routes LLC (Rutas Nacionales), which operates the nationwide express and intercity passenger services on the network.

+NRC's Mariel Division was split into a subsidiary company, Ferromar, in 2021.

 Rolling Stock

 Freight cars were mainly acquired from Eastern Bloc countries and the USSR, whereas passenger cars are from other countries that have diplomatic relations with Cuba (Mexico, Norway, Canada and France).